Araq/nimedit/docs.rst

 ======================================================
-        Edit.nim User Manual
+        NimEdit User Manual
 ======================================================

   "Copying bad design is not good design."

-Edit.nim is a new editor / IDE written completely in Nim for Nim.
+NimEdit is a new editor / IDE written completely in Nim for Nim.
 Its design is minimalistic and yet it is one of the most powerful editors out there.
 Once you tried it for a while, you cannot go back to other tools.